The 5 benefits of B2B social listening

 • Monitoring their marketing campaigns.
 By analyzing their content and engagement rates, you can identify what works and what doesn't for your target audience.

 • Analyzing conversations about their products or services.
-This can help you identify gaps in the market that you can fill with your own offerings.
+This can help you identify gaps in the market that you can fill with your offerings.

 • Examining their outreach efforts.
 By identifying the media and thought leaders your competitors are using, you can expand your own network and reach.